Howard-F/workLogs/README.md

 * Edit log information, e.g. meta data, or specific logs.
 #### Close Case
-	on close case, write closed case at end, with resolution write to archive file, create a archive pkl item and hide from output (option to show), on progress for each day, just don't show, only show case closed + reso on case close day on reopen, write a reopen with reason, and continue logging and unhide (basically a remove).
+	on close case, write closed case at end, with resolution replace entry with a case closed entry, default to not show closed case entries closed case entries only show on day closed write to archive file, create a archive pkl item and hide from output (option to show), on progress for each day, just don't show, only show case closed + reso on case close day on reopen, write a reopen with reason, and continue logging and unhide (basically a remove).
 Logs by default show last 2 days of cases that were closed. keep progress data for how long?